gouravmore/interactivevideo/README.md

 Just set up the plugin as usual.
 Once you add the plugin, a new menu icon will be available.
 Click the icon to add the video.

 ## Step 1
 Add the link to the video.
 Currently mp4 files are supported.
-Future versions will integrate a javascript library that will allow embedding youtube, vimeo etc videos.
+Future versions will integrate a javascript library that will allow embedding youtube, vimeo etc videos. exp:- http://www.quirksmode.org/html5/videos/big_buck_bunny.mp4

 ## Step 2
 Add the JSON to indicate the points in your video when questions are shown.
 The JSON should have the following structure